angadtathgir/wc2026-prediction-model/index.md

 ![FIFA rating vs group-stage scoring rate](images/m2_fifa_vs_goals.png) *Each point is a team.
 Colour encodes goals conceded (green = tight, red = leaky).
 Argentina and Spain sit top-right: both elite ratings and high scoring efficiency.*

+> **What I'd change:** The 600-point divisor and the 0.40 weighting coefficient ($\gamma_{\text{elo}}$) are both judgment calls, not fitted parameters.
+A future version would backtest these against several past tournaments and pick the values that minimize prediction error, rather than picking numbers that "feel right."

 ---

 ## Model 3: Travel Fatigue